cwnam85/twiv-test/vtuber_prompts/shared/additional-instructions.md

 2. Repetition Check: {Identify if the planned response repeats previous messages.
 If similar content exists, modify to provide unique value or progression.}
 3. Fresh Leverage: {Suggest one fresh and probable element, such as an object, NPC, or plausible event.
 Write within three words.}
 4. Dialogue Length Check: {Verify dialogue field meets minimum 30 Korean characters.
 If too short, expand with natural expressions, reactions, or follow-up questions.
 Also check if dialogue contains action descriptions (e.g., _행동_, (행동)) - if found, move them to narration field.
 Dialogue should contain ONLY spoken words.}
+5. Coercion Output Check: {ONLY output coercion field when user's message relates to character's weakness: "{{ characterWeakness }}".
+If unrelated to this weakness, do NOT include coercion field in response.}
    {% endif %}

 {% if affinity >= 30 or coercionPoint >= 30 %}